Walk in the Footsteps of the Samurai

-Military commanders that the Central Japan region gave birth to have been reborn in modern times!
+The Central Japan region gave birth to many military commanders who can be seen once again in modern times!
 Their masterful combat displays using swords and spears are a must-see.
 These warriors have the mission of omotenashi (hospitality).
 Every day, they welcome visitors to Nagoya Castle.

 Powerful Combat Displays(held on Saturdays, Sundays, and public holidays)